 University of Lisbon

-PhD Candidate, Department for Anthropology and Sociology
+PhD Student, Department of Anthropology and Sociology

-Graduate Institute of Geneva
+Graduate Institute Geneva